 Household Hazardous Waste, Latex Paint & Electronics Recycling Day

 Once in the spring and once in the fall Maryland Environmental Service holds this event for mid shore county residents.
 It rotates locations between Queen Anne’s, Talbot, Kent and Caroline County.
-The next event will be on April 2, 2022, Queen Anne's County Public Works Facility, 312 Safety Drive, Centreville, MD 21617.
+The next event will be on April 6, 2024 at Queen Anne's County Department of Public Works, 312 Safety Drive, Centreville, MD 21617